Skip to main content

 Day one

 After your breast lift, you may experience mild to moderate discomfort, which is normal.
 The pain should subside by the end of the first week.
-Your surgeon will likely prescribe pain medication to help manage any discomfort during this time.12
+Your surgeon will likely prescribe pain medication to help manage any discomfort during this time.

 During the first 24 hours following an incision, it is important to care for your incision sites.
 Be careful not to lie on your stomach or side, as this can put pressure on your breasts.
 Keep the area clean and dry.
-To reduce swelling, sleep on your back with your upper body slightly elevated.12
+To reduce swelling, sleep on your back with your upper body slightly elevated.

 Week one

 By the end of the first week, your discomfort should start to decrease, and the swelling and bruising will begin to fade.
-Often, this is the first time you will see the results of your breast lift, but the final results won’t be fully visible for several months.12

 Weeks two to four

 Over the next few months, your breasts will continue to heal and settle into their new, more natural shape.
 Swelling will further decrease, and your incision lines will begin to fade.
-By the six-month mark, your breasts should be fully healed, and you’ll be able to enjoy the final results of your breast lift.12
+By the six-month mark, your breasts should be fully healed, and you’ll be able to enjoy the final results of your breast lift.

 Is a Donut Breast Lift Right for You?